vaadin/flow/README.md

 **To contribute, first refer to [Contribution Guide](/CONTRIBUTING.md) for general instructions and requirements for contributing code to Flow.**

+**For issues related to [Vaadin Fusion](https://vaadin.com/fusion), please refer to the https://github.com/vaadin/fusion repository.**

 Join Vaadin Flow community chat in https://discord.gg/MYFq5RTbBn

 The `master` branch is the latest version (8.0) that targets the [Vaadin platform 21.0](https://github.com/vaadin/platform).
 See other branches for other **supported** framework versions: